How Does My Vehicle's ABS System Work?

 - Hydraulic Control Unit: By increasing hydraulic pressure, the computerized hydraulic control unit applies or releases the brakes under the anti-lock conditions, depending on the signals given from the ECU.

-The anti-lock brake system monitors the speed of each wheel and keeps them turning at the same speed by applying the appropriate amount of pressure to individual wheels.
-Having a functioning anti-lock brake system helps you maintain control and decreases the chance of your vehicle skidding.
+The anti-lock braking system monitors the speed of each wheel and keeps them turning at the same speed by applying the appropriate amount of pressure to individual wheels.
+Having a functioning anti-lock braking system helps you maintain control and decreases the chance of your vehicle skidding.

-- It takes longer for your vehicle to come to a full stop: Because your ABS wheel sensor works with the rest of the anti lock brake system to bring your vehicle to a quick and complete stop, the system will not work properly if one of its parts has failed.
-This could mean it takes a longer distance for your vehicle to stop completely.
+- It takes longer for your vehicle to come to a full stop: Because your ABS wheel sensor works with the rest of the anti-lock braking system to bring your vehicle to a quick and complete stop, the system will not work properly if one of its parts has failed.
+This could mean that it takes a longer distance for your vehicle to stop completely, which is certainly not safe and must be fixed as soon as possible.

 - Your vehicle does not feel stable while braking: If your ABS wheel sensor is not working, it will not designate the right amount of brake pressure for your vehicle to brake correctly, which can be dangerous if not attended to immediately.
 We at Sacramento Specialty Automotive in Sacramento can help.